Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves

 \section{Introduction}

-Large-amplitude wave propagation in solids induced by a high-velocity impact is governed by the constitutive behavior of materials.
-The response of the material to the dynamical insult encompasses a broad range of physical phenomena, including elasticity, thermodynamics, phase transformations, plasticity, and distinct failure mechanisms.
-Experimental investigation and analysis of shockwave propagation provide a powerful means of understanding this material response under extreme dynamic conditions and can offer critical insights into the underlying physics.
-However, experimental characterization of shock response poses numerous challenges.
-A considerable level of complexity arises due to the sensitivity in loading parameters such as sample confinement, impact angle, sample alignment, and crystal orientation relative to the shock propagation, resulting in a large number of experimental scenarios \cite{vogler2006hugoniot}.
-This is coupled with extremely fast time scales, in which the material transitions from the unloaded to the shocked state in a matter of picoseconds.
-This transition manifests itself as a discontinuity of near-atomic thickness between the two states, which is very difficult to measure accurately.
-Further complicating the process, the resulting extreme pressures and temperatures result in plastic deformation, phase transitions, and chemical reactions.
+The measured shock response of a material provides critical insight into a broad range of mechanical and thermodynamic phenomena, including elasticity, plasticity, phase transformations, and distinct failure mechanisms, while revealing critical features of the underlying equation of state.
+Both experimental and computational methods can be used to probe the shock response of the material.
+Experimental characterization of shock response poses numerous challenges, such as sensitivity to loading parameters such as sample confinement, impact angle, sample alignment, and crystal orientation relative to the shock, resulting in a large number of experimental scenarios~\cite{vogler2006hugoniot}; not to mention the large expense and challenges/errors in measurements of (essentially) discontinuous states at extremely fast time scales.

-To complement experiments, the research community developed advanced computational models.
-Molecular dynamics (MD) is a particularly powerful method that can provide insights into the underlying physics of the shock response \cite{hamilton2021chemistry}.
-Early work on metals revealed the atomistic mechanisms behind plastic deformation \cite{holian1998plasticity}, phase transitions \cite{kadau2002microscopic} and dynamic failure \cite{strachan2001critical}.
-Recently, larger-scale simulations and more broadly applicable interatomic potentials have enabled the simulation of more complex materials and physico-chemical processes \cite{thurmer2022exceptionally,cherukara2015molecular,wood2018multiscale}.
-Despite demonstrating good agreement with experimental data, see e.g.~\cite{kadau2007shock}, large-scale MD simulations can be computationally demanding.
-Shock simulations typically scale quadratically with system length as increasing the length of the simulation requires increasing the simulation time.
-A typical 200 M atom shock simulation requires $\sim$7000 CPU hours for 40000 steps with 1fs timestep using AMD Epyc 7763 “Milan” CPUs @ 2.2GHz.
+Computational methods, and Molecular dynamics (MD) specifically, can provide a detailed window into the underlying physics of the shock response~\cite{hamilton2021chemistry}.
+Early work on metals revealed the atomistic mechanisms behind plastic deformation \cite{holian1998plasticity}, phase transitions \cite{kadau2002microscopic} and dynamic failure \cite{strachan2001critical} under shock conditions.
+Despite demonstrating good agreement with experimental data~\cite{kadau2007shock}, MD simulations can be extremely computationally demanding, making them impractical for large-scale investigations or studies that require numerous simulations.